cloudflare/stpyv8/docs/source/api/wrapper.rst

 .. note::

-    Even ECMAScript standard has only one Number type for both integer and float number, Google V8 defined the standalone Integer/Int32/Uint32 class to improve the performance.
-SoirV8 use the internal V8 type system to do the same job.
+    ECMAScript standard defines only one Number type for both integer and float numbers but Google V8 defined the Integer/Int32/Uint32 class to improve the overall performances.
+SoirV8 makes use of the same internal V8 type system to perform the same job.

 .. doctest::